The-Devoyage/mongo-filter-generator/README.md

   { typeDefs: MFGTypeDefs }, // Add types to schema.
 ]);
 ```

+ExpressJS:

+If you are using express, you can optionally create types for each request body.
+The types are provided with the package and do not need to be imported or installed separately.

 ### 2. Add Field or Array Filters To Your Custom Schmea